mvelardeq/mini-erp/README.md

 ## Demo of this App

-Here you could test this project, go to the link: [mini-erp](https://minierp-mvelardeq.herokuapp.com/seguridad/login)
+Here you could test this project, go to the link: <a href="https://minierp-mvelardeq.herokuapp.com/seguridad/login" target="_blank">mini-erp</a>

 This demo was deployed on Heroku, using DBclear and Cloudinary and AdmitLte with bootstrap.